aws-samples/database-refresh-orchestrator-for-amazon-rds-and-amazon-aurora/README.md

 	* **paramVPCId**: The ID of a VPC in the current region (this demo has been tested in the DEFAULT VPC)
 	* **paramS3bucket**: S3 bucket name created above
 	* **paramSNSTopic**: SNS Topic created above
-	* **paramSubnetId1ForLambda**: First subnet Id for the Lambda functions used to run SQL scripts (the function will be deployed within a VPC)
+	* **paramSubnetId1ForLambda**: Subnet Id for the Lambda function used to run SQL scripts (the subnet MUST BE private)
-	* **paramSubnetId2ForLambda**: Second subnet Id for the Lambda functions used to run SQL scripts (the function will be deployed within a VPC)
 	* **paramSubnetIdForEc2**: Subnet Id for the EC2 instance used to run post-refresh SQL scripts

 The creation should take around 25 minutes (most of the time is taken by the RDS database instance and the Aurora cluster).